Need help finding something?

 Truck transportation between Malaysia, Singapore and Thailand is quite convenient as it permits warehouse-to-warehouse transportation and reduces the handling involved in transshipment.

+However, it is more expensive than by freight train for heavy shipments.
 Most exporters, if trucking suits their need, prefer to use commercial trucking companies to transport their goods.

 Delivery to the Dockside